MarkusAmshove/natls/docs/website/analyzer-config.md

+---
+title: "Configuring Analyzers"
+---

 # Configuration

-The following configurations can be set in a `.editorconfig` file to configure preferences for analyzers.
-Note, that **all** configurations are set to false by default, so you have to turn them on individually according to the below table.
+The following configurations can be set in an `.editorconfig` file to configure preferences for analyzers.
+Note, that **all** configurations are set to `false` by default, so you have to turn them on individually according to the below table.

 | Property                                      | Possible values | Description |
 |-----------------------------------------------| --- | --- |